webplatform/docs/html/elements/abbr/index.md

-{{Page_Title|The &lt;abbr&gt; element}}
+{{Page_Title|abbr}}
 {{Flags
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
 {{Summary_Section|The '''abbr''' element (&lt;abbr&gt;) represents an abbreviation or acronym, optionally with its expansion.
 The title attribute may be used to provide an expansion of the abbreviation.
-The attribute, if specified, must contain an expansion of the abbreviation, and nothing else.
+The attribute, if specified, must contain an expansion of the abbreviation, and nothing else.}}

-}}
 {{Markup_Element
 |DOM_interface=dom/HTMLElement
 |Content=The '''abbr''' element is a type of phrasing content that exists at the sub-paragraph level.
 It may not contain block-level elements.